Claims Kit

 State Compliance Information

-Reporting of claim by Employer HRS 386-95
+Reporting of claim by Employer 386-95 12-10-61

 A copy of this report must be furnished to the injured employee.

-Physician Selection HRS 386-21
+Physician Selection 386-21

-The employee may change their attending physician once, but must notify the insurance carrier before making the change.
+The employee may change their attending physician once but must notify the insurance carrier before making the change.
 Any other changes in attending physician require approval from the insurance carrier before the change.

 Posters & Brochures